 - Expanding our commercial organization in the United States to drive adoption of Zephyr Valves.
-We currently sell Zephyr Valves to more than 80 hospitals and have 38 sales territory managers in the United States.
+As of June 30, 2020, we sold Zephyr Valves to more than 100 hospitals and had 42 sales territory managers in the United States.
 We plan to expand our commercial organization by recruiting and training talented sales territory managers in existing and new markets in the United States to help facilitate further adoption and broaden awareness of Zephyr Valves primarily among the approximately 800 pulmonologists performing interventional pulmonary procedures across approximately 500 high volume hospitals. - Collaborating with hospitals to address unmet patient needs.
 Our strategy is to identify regions with high unmet need, identify leading hospitals and work with champions of our solution to build emphysema centers of excellence. - Promoting awareness among patients, physicians and other healthcare providers.
 We intend to continue to promote awareness of our solution through training and educating patients, physicians, pulmonary rehabilitation centers, key opinion leaders and various medical societies on the proven clinical benefits of Zephyr Valves.
 In addition, we intend to continue to publish additional clinical data in various industry and scientific journals and online and to present at various industry conferences. - Continuing to invest in research and development to foster innovation and expand our addressable market.
 We intend to continue investing in existing and next generation technologies to address the needs of patients with severe COPD. - Expanding in existing and new international markets.
 We have established a leading international sales force in interventional pulmonology.
 We intend to continue expanding our team and seeking additional international regulatory clearances in order to more fully penetrate this global opportunity. - Driving profitability by scaling our business operations to achieve cost and production efficiencies.
 We plan to drive profitability and gross margin expansion by leveraging our manufacturing capacity to scale production volume, improve efficiencies and lower costs as we increase supply to meet the anticipated growing demands for our products.

 We generated revenue of \$32.6 million, with a gross margin of 68.8% and a net loss of \$20.7 million, for the year ended December 31, 2019 compared to revenue of \$20.0 million, with a gross margin of 61.4% and a net loss of \$18.5 million, for the year ended December 31, 2018.
-As of December 31, 2019, we had an accumulated deficit of \$210.5 million.
+For the six months ended June 30, 2020, we generated revenue of \$12.3 million, with a gross margin of 54.2% and a net loss of \$19.1 million, compared to revenue of \$13.1 million, with a gross margin of 66.0% and a net loss of \$11.7 million, for the six months ended June 30, 2019.
+As of June 30, 2020, we had an accumulated deficit of \$229.6 million.
 We currently generate most of our revenue from the sales of Zephyr Valves and delivery catheters.
 We also generate a smaller amount of our revenue from our Chartis System, which is comprised of sales of the balloon catheters, usage fees and sales of the Chartis console.
+The

-The StratX Platform, while used to identify patients eligible for treatment with Zephyr Valves, does not independently generate any revenue for us.
+StratX Platform, while used to identify patients eligible for treatment with Zephyr Valves, does not independently generate any revenue for us.